publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2/schI/m__us_usc_t15_s57b–2.md

         (1)

-         The provisions of subsection (c) of this section shall not be construed to prohibit—
+         The provisions of subsection (c) shall not be construed to prohibit—

             (A) the disclosure of information to either House of the Congress or to any committee or subcommittee of the Congress, except that the Commission immediately shall notify the owner or provider of any such information of a request for information designated as confidential by the owner or provider;